Microneedling (Collagen Induction Therapy) can be used to improve texture, skin tone, scarring, stretchmarks, fine lines and wrinkles.

-Collagen Induction Therapy is based on the use of tiny needles to create micro channels
+Microneedling (Collagen Induction Therapy) is the use of tiny needles to create micro channels

 (tiny holes) in the top layer of the skin.
 The process stimulates your skin’s natural ability to

-There is no tissue destruction with micro needling.
+There is no tissue destruction with microneedling.
 The small channels in the epidermis close very quickly and the skin begins a healing response right away.
-Depending on the depth of the skin defect, you may see only redness or you may experience some pinpoint bleeding which stops almost immediately.
+Depending on the depth of the skin, you may see only redness or you may experience some pinpoint bleeding which stops almost immediately.

 These superficial micro-channels also allow topical gels, creams and serums to be absorbed more effectively into the skin.
 Specific treatment products can be selected to achieve accelerated results.